 A well-known risk involved with any medical surgery is the potential for complications caused by adverse reactions to anesthesia.
 The Journal of Healthcare Risk Management recently published a study revealing a decline in anesthesia-related fatalities.
-Approximately 357 patients for every million reportedly died from general anesthesia prior to 1970, but by the 2000’s, anesthesia was responsible for only 34 fatalities per every million surgeries.
+Approximately 357 patients for every million reportedly died from general anesthesia before 1970, but by the 2000s, anesthesia was responsible for only 34 fatalities per every million surgeries.
 While this indicates progress, medical professionals continue to warn of the various complications that may arise when a patient is under anesthesia.

-Anesthesia involves combinations of drugs to prevent pain and sedate a patient prior to and during surgery.
-Anesthesiologists are trained to administer these drugs, but the procedure requires focus, skill, and an extensive knowledge of drug interactions and contraindications.
+Anesthesia involves combinations of drugs to prevent pain and sedate a patient before and during surgery.
+Anesthesiologists are trained to administer these drugs, but the procedure requires focus, skill, and extensive knowledge of drug interactions and contraindications.
 Different types of surgery may require different types of anesthesia, such as spinal anesthesia injected into the epidural space within the spine to numb the lower half of the body.
-Alternatively, regional anesthesia numbs an entire limb or area of the body, while local anesthesia is used for a smaller, more focused areas of the body.
+Alternatively, regional anesthesia numbs an entire limb or area of the body, while local anesthesia is used for smaller, more focused areas of the body.
 General anesthesia creates a catatonic state, numbing the body but intentionally leaving the patient partially conscious.

 Approximately 15% of anesthesia-based malpractice lawsuits are a result of incomplete medical assessments, and as such, communication with medical professionals is the best defense against complications with anesthesia.
 The anesthesiologist must obtain an accurate preoperative assessment of your medical health and history, including any medications, vitamins, or herbal supplements you are currently taking.
 In addition, a history of allergies, seizures, sleep apnea, and previous reactions to anesthesia affect the anesthesiologist’s options and selections for your surgery.
 Having an in-depth, detailed discussion with your physician regarding what to expect before, during, and after the procedure helps to reduce risk and put your mind at ease.